mandrasch/statamic-disable-config-menus-on-production/README.md

 On production the admins and editors should not have the possibility to alter configs, data schemas, blueprints, etc.

 I use [DDEV](https://ddev.com/) for local development, therefore I quickly check if the site runs on ".ddev.site" (local dev) or something else = production.
+If the admins visit a forbidden route on a production site, there is an error message.
+Of course it would be better if admin wouldn't see the "edit blueprint/collection"-button or link in the first place ;-)

 See here for more infos about DDEV & statamic: https://my-ddev-lab.mandrasch.eu/tutorials/cms-and-frameworks/statamic.html

 ## Installation